Interprofessional Behavioral Health Training for Integrated Primary Care Practice

 Statement of Problem

 With these statistics in mind, prevention and intervention efforts are extremely valuable for curbing this epidemic.
 For many youth, mental health problems first present in childhood and last into adulthood if left untreated; therefore, intervening when signs of risk first emerge as mild problems is much more likely to effectively mitigate their impact than responding to crises or treating severe issues.
 Nonetheless, although prevention efforts for children, who account for 25 percent of the U.S. population, can be much more cost-effective than interventions, only about 11 percent of national health spending is dedicated to children.
 Furthermore, the mental health services typically offered in primary care are inadequate even as the field shifts away from outpatient mental health clinics toward an integration into primary care practices.
-While this integration has been broadly identified as a valuable practice, there is still a severe shortage of mental health providers qualified to practice in primary care, particularly in underserved communities.
+While this integration has been broadly identified as a valuable practice, there is still a severe shortage of mental health providers qualified to practice in primary care, particularly in high need/high demand areas.

 Children's Hospital of Philadelphia, PolicyLab.
 Interprofessional Behavioral Health Training for Integrated Primary Care Practice [Online].
 Available at: http://www.policylab.chop.edu [Accessed: plug in date accessed here].